matter-labs/zksync-lite-docs/docs/faq/README.md

 # Welcome to zkSync

 **zkSync** is a user-centric zkRollup platform from [Matter Labs](https://matter-labs.io).
-It is a scaling solution for Ethereum, already live on Etheruem mainnet.
+It is a scaling solution for Ethereum, already live on Ethereum mainnet.

 Some of the main features of zkSync are:

 - Extremely low transaction fees
 - Trustless protocol
 - Funds are as secure as in Ethereum mainnet